ankitects/anki/docs/architecture.md

 Anki uses Protocol Buffers to define backend methods, and the storage format of some items in a collection file.
 The definitions live in `proto/anki/`.

 The Python/Rust bridge uses them to pass data back and forth, and some of the TypeScript code also makes use of them, allowing data to be communicated in a type-safe manner between the different languages.

+At the moment, the protobuf is not considered public API.
+Some pylib methods expose a protobuf object directly to callers, but when they do so, they use a type alias, so callers outside pylib should never need to import a generated _pb2.py file.